zzhhatthl/PoDDyHePo-projection/README.md

 Wilson Confidence Interval in the pooling step, which is for binomial proportions.

+The function `PoDDyHePoPool` returns the prevalences in numerical form.
+It gives you a table with year, prevalences and prediction intervals.

 In the function `PoDDyHePoPlot`, the first argument is the result from `PoDDyHePoPool`; the second argument is the maximum year in the observed data (In `testdata`, it is 2017), the third argument is the title for